DeloitteDigitalUK/engineering/who-we-are/who.md

 Venture out into the world of wider Deloitte, and you'll be surprised at what you find.
 People with specialisms and back stories that would never have crossed your mind.
 The power of Deloitte is the power to combine these things.
 A deep expert in the oil and gas industry, working with a strategist with a genius for the unconventional, inspired by a visionary designer, grounded by an insightful user researcher, creating amazing apps with world-class analysts, engineers, and testers.

-Our people are smart, but kind.
+Our people are smart and kind.
 We look after each other.
 People don't succeed at Deloitte by taking credit for the achievements of others, or burning their teams out for their own gain.
 Quite the opposite.
+We learn the most from our colleagues, and admire those who support others' learning.

 But you do have to be willing and comfortable with going out and building those relationships yourself.
 There isn't a map of our firm neatly furled up in every office.
 It is easy to feel a bit lost in it all, and branching out takes time and energy.
 Those who do find that time and energy, who enjoy turning over rocks to see what expertise might live beneath them, will find Deloitte a fascinating place to work.